 Students will be required to give one 20 minute and one 40 minute presentation during the classroom course.
 Once the classroom course is finished, the students will be required to teach a two hour block at a DECP class.
 This must be completed within 90 days of the completion of the classroom course.

 1. Candidate must have at least TWO years experience as a DRE, must be active in the program, and must be in good standing.

 2. Candidate must have updated the National Tracking System.

-For consideration, candidates must submit an application, a copy of their curriculum vitae, rolling log and a written statement summarizing their activity in the DRE program and of how they will use this training to benefit their agency and California’s DECP to DRE@chp.ca.gov.
+For consideration, candidates must submit an application(PDF), a copy of their curriculum vitae(PDF), rolling log and a written statement summarizing their activity in the DRE program and of how they will use this training to benefit their agency and California’s DECP to DRE@chp.ca.gov.

 There is no registration fee to attend this course.
 If a facility use fee is charged by the hosting agency, it will be noted in the expanded course description.
 This course is funded through the California Office of Traffic Safety DRE Grant.

 If your agency is interested in hosting this course at your training facility, please contact the DRE Instructor Program Coordinator, Officer Eric Stayer, at (916) 843-4363.